castor-data-binding/castor/src/site/markdown/main/index.md

 # News

 Newsworthy information about the Castor Project itself and any related projects.

+##### First SNAPSHOT for Castor 1.3.4 released (Apr 6, 2015; [Werner Guttmann](mailto:werner.guttmann@codehaus.org))

+I've made available a first snapshot release of Castor 1.3.4 at the
+[Sonatype OSS snapshot repository](https://oss.sonatype.org/content/groups/public/org/codehaus/castor/) after Castor's migration to github.
+For details about the features added and the bugs fixed, please have a look at the [release notes](http://jira.codehaus.org/browse/CASTOR/fixforversion/21121)

 ##### Castor 1.3.3 released (Dec 31, 2013; [Werner Guttmann](mailto:werner.guttmann@codehaus.org))